kedacore/keda-docs/content/docs/2.0/concepts/scaling-deployments.md

 * As more messages arrive on the Kafka Topic, KEDA can feed this data to the HPA to drive scale out.
 * Each replica of the deployment is actively processing messages.
 Very likely, each replica is processing a batch of messages in a distributed manner.

+### Scaling of Custom Resources

+With KEDA you can scale any workload defined as any `Custom Resource` (for example `ArgoRollout` [resource](https://argoproj.github.io/argo-rollouts/)).
+The scaling behaves the same way as scaling for arbitrary Kubernetes `Deployment` or `StatefulSet`.

+The only constraint is that the target `Custom Resource` must define `/scale` [subresource](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#scale-subresource).

 ## ScaledObject spec

-This specification describes the `ScaledObject` custom resource definition which is used to define how KEDA should scale your application and what the triggers are.
+This specification describes the `ScaledObject` Custom Resource definition which is used to define how KEDA should scale your application and what the triggers are.
+The `.spec.ScaleTargetRef` section holds the reference to the target resource, ie. `Deployment`, `StatefulSet` or `Custom Resource`.

 [`scaledobject_types.go`](https://github.com/kedacore/keda/blob/master/pkg/apis/keda/v1alpha1/scaledobject_types.go)